 This attitude was best exemplified by Ubisoft’s half-baked way of announcing Origins, Far Cry 5, The Crew 2 and South Park: The Fractured but Whole: The four were announced simultaneously in a trite statement that read: “In 2017-18 we will see the exciting returns of Assassin’s Creed, Far Cry, The Crew and South Park”.

 Ubisoft, though, are starting to feel the consequences of a business model which prioritises aggressive marketing and corporate greed over game design.
 This came to a head with Watch Dogs 2; the slightly anticipated sequel of the much-maligned Watch Dogs.
 The sequel reviewed reasonably well but sold fewer copies than the original, which, in a ‘grow or die’ market is catastrophic.
-The irony of this is that Watch Dogs 2 is actually a decent game and a huge improvement on the first, but that’s karma.

 Unfortunately, Ubisoft seem to have cashed in the trust consumers once had in them, and now face the task of rebuilding it.
 The rebrand, then, may not be as superficial as it appears, but a statement of renewed intent and a willingness to improve.